0exp/qonfig/README.md

   - Instantiation and reloading callbacks;
   - File geneartors (.rb-files with a pre-filled code (and (maybe) with a pre-generated yaml/json/etc files));
   - Setting value changement subscriptions and callbacks;
+  - CI rework (new configs, new steps, no strange dependencies);

 ## Build

 ```shell